Textile Fibers

 All natural fibers except silk are stable fibers.

-Man-made fibers can be manufactured as continuous filament or else cut or torn to a defined length.
+Man-made fibers can be manufactured as continuous filament or else

 The stable is the precentage distrubution of the fibre lengths in the fiber row material.